MagdaSlifierz/countryExplorer/README.md

-# CountryExplorer App - Under Construction
+# CountryExplorer App

 Welcome to the README document for the **CountryExplorer App**, a personal project aimed at teaching people about different countries using the FastAPI framework.
-Please note that the app is currently under construction, and this README provides an overview of the app's purpose, features, and functionality that will be available upon completion.

 ## Overview